Platforms

 - Genomic layer (S-expressions) — architecture-neutral source code, pushed to Git daily

-- Epigenetic layer (runtime state) — architecture-specific snapshots, backed up to S3 hourly
+- Epigenetic layer (runtime state) — architecture-specific snapshots, backed up to persistent storage hourly

 Each agent recompiles locally for its target.
-An improvement discovered on x86 can propagate to ARM and RISC-V agents automatically.
+An improvement discovered on x86 can propagate to ARM agents automatically.

 Next Steps